aDecoy/rust-workshop/docs/docs/module8/6_configuration.md

 }
 ```

-Let's walk through this step by step:
+Walk through this step by step:

-1. We define a struct called `Config` that has one fields: `connection_string`.
-We also derive the `Deserialize` trait on this struct so that we can easily convert it to and from JSON.
+1. You define a struct called `Config` that has one fields: `connection_string`.
+You also derive the `Deserialize` trait on this struct so that you can easily convert it to and from JSON.
-2. The first thing we do in the `main` function is to create a new Figment.
+2. The first thing you do in the `main` function is to create a Figment.
-3. We then call the `merge` function on the Figment instance.
+3. You then call the `merge` function on the Figment instance.
 The `Env::raw()` function tells Figment to load all environment variables.
-4. We then call the `extract` function on the Figment instance to extract the configuration into a `Result<Configuration, Error>`, handling errors and returning the `Config` struct.
+4. You then call the `extract` function on the Figment instance to extract the configuration into a `Result<Configuration, Error>`, handling errors and returning the `Config` struct.
 5. The connection string property is then passed to the `PostgresUsers` struct to initialize the database connection

 :::important